 So you are thinking of moving to Australia?
 Whether your move is temporary or more permanent I guarantee there will be lots of things you will love (and maybe some things you won’t love so much) about living in Australia.

-After 9 months these are my top 10 things I love about Australia!
+After over year here these are my top 10 things about Australia that I love!
 (Of course these are very individual to me so some may not appeal to you!)

 Number one has to be the weather – one of the main reasons given by people emigrating to Australia.
 Whilst I know some people prefer the cold and wet and miserable grey days in the UK (I don’t believe them – do you?) there is something absolutely fantastic about living in a country with sun!
 Yes that round orange ball appears in the sky every day just like in the Uk.
 Except here you can see it.